cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

 This [repository](https://github.com/cheeweeng/Data-Transformation-and-Visualization) contains the summarized table, and visualisation Dashboard developed and submitted in August 2025 for the End-of-Course Assignment in Analysing Data For Business Success course at Republic Polytechnic.
-This is the first part of the project which focused on processing, cleaning, transforming the data using Power Query and visualising ecommerce customer data (2020 - 2023) by creating a dashboard using Power BI.
+This is the first part of the project which focused on processing, cleaning, transforming the data using Power Query and visualising ecommerce customer data by creating a dashboard using Power BI.

 ## Data Preparation
+The dataset consist of 250,000 customer transaction records between year 2020 - 2023.
+The variables include customer demographics, purchase history, product details and churn status.
 There are duplicated column in "Cusomter_Age" and "Age", so remove one of these column.
 There are also null values in the "Returns" column, so we will replace the null values with "0".

 <p><img width="700" height="480" alt="Image" src="https://github.com/user-attachments/assets/b5893c74-da76-4123-bf91-44d9c99fa536" />  </p>